 The Best of Everything

 Above: US glass theater slide.

-Below: US herald cover; newspaper ad from Allentown, Pennsylvania; and US window card.
+Below: US herald cover; top half of NYC theater flyer; and newspaper ad from Allentown, Pennsylvania.

+The Best of Everything